Professional Writing and Editing

 • Two memoirs, Olympic athletes, self published (ghosted)

-In addition, I have a laundry list of published books that I’ve edited and/or formatted.
+In addition, I have a laundry list of published books that I’ve edited and/or formatted, some of which have been published by traditional publishers and include contributions by bestselling authors.
 I’ve been a featured guest on Chicago’s WGN radio, The Today Show, and many other talk radio programs.

 Feel free to contact me for information on how you can get your book written, edited, proofread, and/or formatted.
 I can connect you with an experienced book coach who will help you, or provide you with individual services within my professional expertise.
 No job is too big or too small, but every word matters.